 Any artist of any age is encouraged to apply, as long as they can commit to the month-long residency, conceive of a mission & purpose for their residency, manage to get themselves to Terradise 3x during the residency, & develop & execute a one-hour public program or event.

-We have done outreach for this residency to art, music, & English teachers at Morrow & Marion County high schools, & want to especially encourage high-schoolers to apply; but we would also happily consider applications from middle-school & even possibly elementary-school applicants if they can commit to the terms of the residency & propose a feasible project.
+We have traditionally conducted outreach for this residency to art, music, & English teachers across our service region, & want to especially encourage high-schoolers to apply; but we would also happily consider applications from middle-school & even possibly elementary-school applicants if they can commit to the terms of the residency & propose a feasible project.
 We honor the work & vision of young artists, & recognize the dearth of meaningful paid opportunities for young people to be held in practicing & developing their craft.
 We’re proud to be not only the only artist residency in the region, but a deliberately inclusive residency seeking to provide structured support for new work creation for all people.

-We are excited that young people in our Marion & Morrow County communities are already working as & thinking of themselves as artists!
+We are excited that young people in our North-Central Ohio // Sandusky Plains communities are already working as & thinking of themselves as artists!
 That said: for artists under 18, legal guardians will have to consent to the residency & allowing us to provide newsletter & social media coverage of your young person’s residency.
 If this is an issue or concern for an artist who is not living with their family of origin, please reach out so we can learn more.

 We’re happy to talk by email to discuss specific cases!
 You can contact us at terradisenaturecenter@gmail.